PeterWangIntel/crosswalk-website/Development-on-Tizen.md

 # Set up your Tizen environment
 [Installing development tools](https://source.tizen.org/documentation/developer-guide/installing-development-tools)
-* You must have gbs and mic
+* On host, you must have gbs and mic.
-`sudo apt-get install gbs mic`
+Install on Ubuntu by `sudo apt-get install gbs mic`
 * If you suffer Intel proxy, refer to [Using git at intel](https://opensource.intel.com/linux-wiki/Using_git)

 [Creating a Tizen Platform Image from Scratch through Local Build](https://source.tizen.org/documentation/developer-guide/creating-tizen-platform-image-scratch-through-local-build)